jharwell/sierra/README.md

     booktitle = {Proceedings of the 21st International Conference on Autonomous Agents and Multiagent Systems}, pages = {1905–1907}
     }

+You can also cite the specific version of SIERRA used with the DOI at the top of this page, to help facilitate reproducibility.

 # Contributing